Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Introduction

 A fundamental difference between these two approaches is that, while RCM emulators learn the downscaling function in the model space (i.e. using predictors and predictands from the GCM/RCM and RCM, respectively), downscaling models learn in the observational space (using reanalysis and observational gridded or local station data).
 This condition confers downscaling models greater flexibility regarding the spatial resolution of predictands, since they can use any available observational dataset.
-However, they require that the downscaling function is able to plausibly extrapolate unseen conditions and changes in future emissions scenarios.
+However, this flexibility can also be a limitation.
+This arises from the potential for multiple observational datasets to exist for the same region, each offering a different approximation of the true, yet unknown, reality.
+These differences may depend on various aspects such as the generation technique (e.g., geostatistical techniques and reanalysis) or the resulting spatial resolution.
+Consequently, this may introduce an additional source of uncertainty when relying on the PP statistical downscaling approach.
+Furthermore, this approach requires that the downscaling function is able to plausibly extrapolate unseen conditions and changes in future emissions scenarios.
 This is a major drawback, since the lack of generalization can produce trend artifacts transforming the climate change signal.
 This problem remains an open question and hampers the operationalization of these methods, particularly in the case of the complex DL downscaling methods with a huge number of parameters lacking comprehensive explainability.